luke2533/budget-app/README.md

 - Other records subtract the amount from the old balance
 - Updates the user's total balance

+### 6.19 Category tracker created upon user sign up v0.3.5

+v0.3.5 Additions:

+- When users sign up it creates a categories document on MongoDB to keep track of spending
+- Updates categories with new values

+Issue: Resets categories everytime record is added fix will come in next version

 ## 7.0 Deployment

 ### 7.1 Heroku Deployment